 The ultimate result?
 Uniform letter size.

 HOW TO GET STARTED

-Evaluation: We want to make sure how we can support your child to the best of our ability, therefore, an initial evaluation will need to be completed prior to starting services.
+Intake sample: We want to make sure how we can support your child to the best of our ability, therefore, an initial intake assessment will need to be completed prior to starting services.
 Use the form below to request a call to discuss how Sensation can support you and your child.

-Group Sessions: Small groups instruction is available for after school or during school for private institutions.
+Group classes: Small group instruction is available for after school or during school for private institutions.
 Groups can serve up to six students at a time, and participating students are expected to be able to work in a small group setting with minimal behavioral support.
 Groups should include students of similar ages and will be 10 weeks in length for 50 minutes each session.